EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/creating_good_readme.md

 These aspects should be addressed in different sections of the README.

 ### Considerations

-* A good README should describe the purpose and the features of the software.
+A README document should:

-* A good README should describe how to execute and to use the code.
+* describe the purpose and features of the software.
-* In a research context, a good README should indicate how the software should be cited.
+* describe how to run and use the code and (optionally) reproduce the scientific experiment it implements.
-* In a research context, a good README should indicate the funding agency and the proper acknowledgements.
+* acknowledge the funding bodies and contributors.
-* In the context of a scientific experiment, a good README should facilitate its reproducibility.
+* indicate how the software should be cited or acknowledged.

 ### Solutions